Tristan and Iseult: Film and television

 French director François Truffaut adapted the subject to modern times for his 1981 film La Femme d'à côté (The Woman Next Door), while 1988's In the Shadow of the Raven transported the characters to medieval Iceland.
 In the latter, Trausti and Isolde are warriors from rival tribes who come into conflict when Trausti kills the leader of Isolde's tribe.
 However, a local bishop makes peace between the two and arranges for their marriage.
 Bollywood director Subhash Ghai transferred the story to modern India and the United States in his 1997 musical Pardes.

 The legend received a high-budget treatment with 2006's Tristan & Isolde, produced by Tony Scott and Ridley Scott, written by Dean Georgaris, directed by Kevin Reynolds, and starring James Franco and Sophia Myles.
 In this version, Tristan is a Cornish warrior raised from a young age by Lord Marke after being orphaned when his parents are killed.
 In a fight with the Irish, Tristan defeats Morholt, the Irish King's second, but is poisoned during the battle, which dulls his senses.
 Believing Tristan is dead, his companions send him off in a boat meant to cremate a dead body.
 Meanwhile, Isolde leaves her home over an unwilling betrothal to Morholt and finds Tristan on the Irish coast.

 An animated TV series, Tristán & Isolda: La Leyenda Olvidada, aired in Spain and France in 1998.
-The 2002 French animated phil Tristan et Iseut is a redacted version of the traditional tale aimed at a family audience.
+The 2002 French animated film Tristan et Iseut is a redacted version of the traditional tale aimed at a family audience.

+Tristan and Isolde appear in the 2008 TV series Merlin as smugglers who unknowingly help King Arthur and his manservant Merlin escape Morgana's army following her hostile takeover of Camelot.
+The smugglers are discovered and their camp attacked, and Arthur’s identity as the deposed King is revealed.
+Tristan and Isolde are resentful of him and Tristan accuses him of being unworthy of his title.
+However, witnessing the loyalty Arthur has for his people, no matter what their status, and the loyalty his Round Table and Merlin have to him, as well as his drawing of Excalibur from the stone, they, both skilled fighters, decide to give him a chance and agree to help him reclaim his kingdom.
+Isolde is dealt a mortal wound while defending King Arthur from an attack and dies in Tristan's arms.